bigcode-project/bigcode-evaluation-harness/README.md

 This repository is inspired from [EleutherAI's LM evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness).

 ## To do:
-- [ ] add multilingual evaluation benchmarks
+- [ ] update prompt generation of the code to text task
 - [ ] test APPS one-shot setup